daniva6/nextcloud/README.md

-# Deploy firefly-iii on k8s with Kustomize and ArgoCD
+# Deploy nextcloud on k8s with Kustomize and ArgoCD

 ## Description